tlug/tlug.jp/doc/hosting.md

 > NOTE: The exact workings of the Netlify GitHub App have not been
 > completely confirmed; this information may need to be corrected.

-Netlify gains access to read repos on GitHub via the [Netlify GitHub app][github/apps/netlify] which must be installed and configured for the account or organization from which repos will be read.
-The account you use to login to GitHub to do this is not relevant except that it must have admin privileges over the account/org where the app is being installed.
-That is to say, logging in to your personal GitHub account to configure the `tlug` organization Netlify app or set up a Netlify site reading `tlug` repos will not grant that Netlify account any access to your own GitHub account.
+The [Netlify GitHub app][github/apps/netlify] is what allows Netlify to gain access to read repos and update status on GitHub.
+This is installed and configured separately for each GitHub account or organization and the installation status or settings for one account/org cannot affect any other account/org.
+The app can be configured (in the settings for that GitHub account/org) to allow Netlify to read all repos or just selected ones.
+Uninstalling the app will remove all access to repos owned by that account/org.

+Installation and mangement of the app is done by using any GitHub account that has admin access to the account/org that owns the repos.
+There is no connection between the GitHub account you use to do these management actions and the accounts/orgs to which Netlify is given access when configuring a Netlify site.
+In particular this means that, __even though you log in to GitHub with your account when configuring a Netlify site, Netlify will not gain access to any repos outside of the `tlug` org, whether in your account or other orgs,__ unless you explicitly install the app in your account or other orgs.
+(Of course, if someone else has already installed the app in other accounts/orgs, Netlify will already have read access to the configured repos.)

 The Netlify app has been installed for the `tlug` organization on GitHub;
 this is administered via the [`tlug` Netlify App settings